GitMew/C-RISCV-MDs/s3_riscv-stack.md

         sw x5, -16(sp)
         ```

-    - By convention, a procedure's *frame pointer* (that is, the value of `sp` at the start of a procedure), if needed, is stored in `s0` (formally: `x8`) at the start of a procedure, after first saving `x8` (since it is a reserved register) to the stack (you can figure out the addressing quirk that brings with it). *You have to do all of this manually.*
+    - When someone saves the value of `sp` at the start of a procedure (probably for later use in that procedure), we call that value "the procedure's *frame pointer*".

+        - RISC-V hardware doesn't do this for you automatically, although there is the convention among programmers to store the frame pointer to `s0` (formally: `x8`), because that's a reserved register and is hence safe from being overwritten by nested procedure calls.
+Of course, exactly because `s0`/`x8` is a reserved register, you'll need to first save whatever value it's already holding to the stack - think for a moment how you'd implement all of this, because there is a quirky Catch-22 you'll need to work around.

         - Frame pointers can be of help for the following: some complex procedures need to dynamically add more space to the stack.
 This poses an annoying problem: imagine if we had a value stored at `0(sp)`, and then an extra word was pushed to the stack.
-Now, our original value should be referred to by `4(sp)`; hence, since the frame pointer is static throughout the same procedure, referring to stack varianbles relative to `x8` is better.
+Now, our original value should be referred to by `+4(sp)`; hence, since the frame pointer is static throughout the same procedure, referring to stack varianbles relative to `s0`/`x8` is better: in the example, the original value is at `0(sp)` and then at `+4(sp)` yet always stays at `0(x8)`.

 ## On the Topic of Word Sizes: C Integers in RV32 vs. RV64